Attention-Aware GNN-based Input Defense against Multi-Turn LLM Jailbreak: Introduction

-To ensure computational efficiency as the conversation grows, we implement a subgraph selection mechanism.
-When the number of nodes exceeds a predefined threshold, we select only the most relevant entity nodes, those connected to Query nodes with the highest attention scores to construct the input graph for the GNN.
-This selection strategy effectively reduces the size of the input graph while preserving the most informative context, thereby maintaining both the efficiency and effectiveness of the GNN.
+To ensure scalability, we introduce a subgraph selection mechanism that maintains computational efficiency with multi-turn interactions evolving.
+When the total number of nodes exceeds a predefined threshold $N_{\text{max}}$, we retain only the most relevant entity nodes, those connected to the query nodes with the highest attention scores.
+The selected nodes form a reduced subgraph that serves as the GNN input, significantly decreasing graph size while preserving essential contextual information.
+This approach maintains both efficiency and classification accuracy.

-With a graph-based representation, our method explicitly captures the relationships between queries and harmful entities—even when those entities appear only in earlier turns of the conversation.
-Additionally, we retrieve similar labeled single-turn query relevant to the multi-turn queries and insert it as labeled node within the graph.
-This augmentation enhances the GNN’s ability to determine whether the current query is harmful.
-We evaluated our method on open-source datasets such as HarmBench and JailbreakBench (\cite{mazeika2024harmbench, chao2024jailbreakbench}), as well as on our own dataset generated using ChatGPT-4o.
-The evaluation results demonstrate that G-Guard consistently outperforms all baselines across all datasets and evaluation metrics.
+We evaluate G-Guard on public benchmarks, including HarmBench and JailbreakBench \cite{mazeika2024harmbench, chao2024jailbreakbench}, as well as a dataset we constructed using ChatGPT-4o.
+Experimental results demonstrate that G-Guard consistently surpasses almost all baseline methods across diverse datasets and evaluation metrics, exhibiting robust performance in multi-turn jailbreak detection.